ericdSG/python-package/README.md

 ## How packaging works

-:warning: Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.

-There are many ways to package Python projects, such as Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
-At the time of writing, conda does not yet support installing in editable mode but you can still install a repo into a conda environment using pip.

 Installing a package with setuptools requires:
 - `pyproject.toml`: Recently adopted configration file standard (see [PEP 621](https://peps.python.org/pep-0621/))